 Microsoft confirmed the support for Adobe Flash players ends for Microsoft Edge, Microsoft Edge legacy, and Internet Explorer 11 in December 2020.

 Microsoft released a standalone package for Adobe Flash Player removal updates for Windows operating system.
+Let’s see How to Manually Import Patches to WSUS and Deploy them using SCCM.

 - After installing the update, this update cannot be uninstalled